RoqueIsaac/Python-pong_game2/README.md

 # Pong Game
 ## Introduction

 This project is the clasic pong game, 2 players 1 ball; created with turtle library.
-The player who reaches 5 points, wins
+The player who reaches 5 points, wins.

+On main2.py an improvement on paddle movement was implemented.

 ## Controls